Skip to Main Content

 Biography

-As a pay equity lawyer, Andrea assists union members and individual employees in ensuring that their compensation is free from gender-based discrimination.
-Andrea has provided pay equity advice to nurses, midwives, personal support workers, social workers, dietary aides, and other workers who are integral to upholding the care economy.
-As part of her pay equity work, Andrea assists clients in negotiating pay equity plans, developing gender neutral job evaluation tools, and litigating cases under provincial and federal pay equity laws or collective agreements, when necessary.
+As a pay equity lawyer, Andrea champions the rights of union members and individual employees in ensuring their compensation is free from gender-based discrimination.
+She has successfully provided pay equity advice and representation to nurses, midwives, personal support workers, social workers, dietary aides, and other workers who are integral to the care economy.
+Andrea regularly assists clients in negotiating pay equity plans, developing gender-neutral job evaluation tools, and litigating cases under provincial and federal pay equity laws or collective agreements.

-Before becoming a lawyer, Andrea worked for almost a decade with the Ontario Justice Education Network (OJEN), a non-profit organization established by Ontario’s three Chief Justices, developing community-based justice education programs and plain language legal resources for teachers across Ontario.
-Andrea obtained her Juris Doctor from Osgoode Hall Law School and holds a Bachelor of Education and an Honours Bachelor of Arts (sociology/psychology) from the University of Toronto.
-She was called to the Ontario bar in 2017.
+Before her legal career, Andrea spent nearly a decade with the Ontario Justice Education Network (OJEN), a non-profit organization founded by Ontario’s Chief Justices, where she developed community-based justice education programs and accessible legal resources for educators across the province.
+Growing up in a single-parent family in rural Ontario instilled in her a strong commitment to access to justice and equity issues.
+A first-generation lawyer, Andrea completed her Juris Doctor at Osgoode Hall Law School, alongside a Bachelor of Education and an Honours Bachelor of Arts in Sociology and Psychology from the University of Toronto.